freelawproject/free.law/content/ia-upload-news.md

   <li><p>Our <a href="https://www.courtlistener.com/audio/" target="_blank">collection of oral argument recordings</a> now supports all circuit courts and the Supreme Court.
 Previously, due to inaccesibility, it lacked the 10th and 11th Circuits.</p></li>

-  <li><p>We have uploaded <a href="https://archive.org/details/uscourtsoralarguments" target="_blank">more than thirty-six thousand oral argument recordings</a> consisting of over 1.2 million minutes of audio to the Internet Archive.
+  <li><p>We have uploaded <a href="https://archive.org/details/uscourtsoralarguments" target="_blank">more than 40 thousand oral argument recordings</a> consisting of over one thousand days of audio to the Internet Archive.
 New oral argument recordings will be uploaded nightly.</p></li>
 </ul>
 </div>